acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 ---

 When a user interacts with our application, they are communicating intent.
-Imagine a profile screen which contains a form where your postal address could be updated.
+Imagine a profile screen which contains a form where your address could be updated.
 Once changes are made, a button labelled "update" can be clicked.

-From this viewpoint everything looks fine.
+From this viewpoint - everything looks fine.

 But if we zoom in, depending upon our choices, the intent of the user to update the address on their profile can be easily lost.

 ## Example of Intent Cancelling